Xultun: Sweatbath Goddess

 In 2012, an Early-Classic sweatbath nicknamed 'Los Sapos' (The Toads) was excavated, a part of a residential complex (Structure 12F-5).
 Around a small door in its northern facade, a stucco decoration in low relief was laid free of a crouching female person showing amphibian or reptilian hands and feet, and with amphibians, possibly toads, contained within the arms and legs.
-The head, originally over the door, was missing, so that the age and human aspect of the amphibian woman could not be determined.
+The head, originally over the door, was missing, so that the age and human aspect of the amphibian woman could not be verified.
 Nonetheless, she has been suggested to represent the aged midwife goddess, Ix Chel.